stschoelzel/My-Shared-Compendia/README.md

 ## Installation
 1. Simply use the install module screen within the FoundryVTT setup

-The deletion of line 68/69 shouldn be unnecessary if you installed after 27.4.2021 thanks to [BadIdeasBureau](https://github.com/BadIdeasBureau "BadIdeasBureau")
+The deletion of line 68/69 shouldn be unnecessary if you installed after 27.4.2021 thanks to [BadIdeasBureau](https://github.com/BadIdeasBureau "BadIdeasBureau").
 But I strongly recommend you still read why the edit was necessary.

 ### Installation pre 27.4.2021